manjugb/cgm-QandA/READMEQA.md

     - Every Question needs to have at least one answer but can have unlimited answers all inside of char “

 # Features vs Tests covered
-  -Added testscripts with positive cases
+  1.Added testscripts with positive cases
-  -Added testscripts with negative cases
+  2.Added testscripts with negative cases
-  -Added Exception handling for negative cases to make sure that tests run with out issues -Added Assertions against with injected values to make that tests run with out issues.
+  3.Added Exception handling for negative cases to make sure that tests run with out issues 4.Added Assertions against with injected values to make that tests run with out issues.

 # Getting Started

 # Prerequisites
-  -What things you need to install the software and how to install them java and maven needs to be install before running this maven project http://maven.apache.org/install.html https://www.java.com/en/
+  1.What things you need to install the software and how to install them java and maven needs to be install before running this maven project http://maven.apache.org/install.html https://www.java.com/en/

 # Command Line:
-Download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test if want run commandline runner and test both on the same line  using this on command line "mvn spring-boot:run || mvn clean verify or clean test or clean package
+1.Download this project unzip and save into local folder where maven and java installed on window command line go to folder run mvn clean test
+2.If want run commandline runner and test both on the same line  using this on command line "mvn spring-boot:run || mvn clean verify or clean test or clean package

 # Ecliplse:
-Install spring-boot from eclipse market to run from spring-boot Note:Make sure M2E Intalled in Eclipse,but this should come while installed eclipse Download project from this repository 1.open Eclipse create workspace 2.File->Open->Import->Existing Maven Project and click on next 3.successfully import 4.Right Click on Project->Run as->Maven Test
+1.Install spring-boot from eclipse market to run from spring-boot Note:Make sure M2E Intalled in Eclipse,but this should come while installed eclipse Download project from this repository 1.open Eclipse create workspace 2.File->Open->Import->Existing Maven Project and click on next 3.successfully import 4.Right Click on Project->Run as->Maven Test

 # Jenkins Steps Build: